 For reception type symptoms use the step by step guide to help troubleshoot problems with DAB radio or use the Problem Assistant.

 If all other stations on the same DAB multiplex are working ok and you have just lost one station, this is not due to interference.
 The problem could be due to a number of reasons, the station may have stopped broadcasting or have moved multiplexes rather than a radio fault.
 All of the stations in one multiplex should be behaving the same way.
 Try switching your radio off and on again.
 If this does not help use the 'autotune' function to reinstall the stations into the memory or talk to your dealer or manufacturer.
+Further information and guidance can be found by visiting the Get Digital site.

 Troubleshooting DAB interference